Me: Hi! My name is Megan!

 You: Hi Megan!
 Who are you exactly, and why the blog?
 I have many questions for a made-up straw person!

 Me: I am an ordained Episcopal priest, formerly working as a college chaplain in the Diocese of Arizona.
-Now, I work as the Assistant Rector and Day School Chaplain at a downtown church in Kansas City.
-(And this blog has now been running for over two years now, which just amazes me to no end.)
+I then moved to be the Assistant Rector of St. Paul’s, in Kansas City, Missouri.
+Now, I am the rector of St. John’s Episcopal Church, in Ithaca, NY.
+(And this blog has now been running for over five years.
+It is practically attending kindergarten and reading.)

 You: That sounds like fun.